-Plaintiff National Shooting Sports Foundation ("NSSF") has asserted a facial challenge to New Jersey Assembly Bill 1765, which was enacted in July 2022 and codified at N.J.
-Stat.
-Ann. §§ 2C:58-33 et seq. ("Section 58-35" or "the New Jersey Statute").
-Section 58-35 subjects gun industry actors to civil liability for creating or contributing to a public nuisance, as defined by the statute.
-It authorizes Defendant, the New Jersey Attorney General, to investigate and seek relief against gun industry members that violate the statute.
-N.J.
-Stat.
-Ann. § 2C:58-35(3).
+Plaintiff National Shooting Sports Foundation ("NSSF") has asserted a facial challenge to Delaware Senate Bill 302, the Keshall "Keke" Anderson Safe Firearm Sales Act, which was enacted in June 2022 and codified at title 10, section 3930 of the Delaware Code ("Section 3930" or "the Delaware Statute").
+Section 3930 subjects gun industry actors to civil liability for creating or contributing to a public nuisance, as defined by the statute.
+It authorizes Defendant, the Delaware Attorney General, to seek relief against gun industry members that violate the statute.
+10 Del.
+C. § 3930(f).
+Private parties injured as a result of such violations are likewise entitled to seek relief.
+Id. § 3930(g).

 Generally, "a facial challenge must fail where the statute has a 'plainly legitimate sweep."
 Wash.
 State Grange v.
 Wash.
 State Republican Party, 552 U.S. 442, 449 (2008) (citations omitted); see also United States v.
-Salerno, 481 U.S. 739,

-745 (1987) ("A facial challenge to a legislative Act is, of course, the most difficult challenge to mount successfully, since the challenger must establish that no set of circumstances exists under which the Act would be valid.").
-NSSF invites this Court to invalidate Section 58-35 before Defendant has even brought a civil claim pursuant to it and without acknowledging that civil litigation against gun industry actors is far from unprecedented.
-Amici, three organizations with significant experience litigating civil cases against gun industry actors, address several ways in which such litigation sheds light on the "plainly legitimate sweep" of the New Jersey Statute.
+Salerno, 481 U.S. 739, 745 (1987) ("A facial challenge to a legislative Act is, of course, the most difficult challenge to mount successfully, since the challenger must establish that no set of circumstances exists under which the Act would be valid.").
+NSSF invites this Court to invalidate Section 3930 before any party has even brought a civil claim pursuant to it and without acknowledging that civil litigation against gun industry actors is far from unprecedented.
+Amici-organizations with expertise regarding civil litigation against the gun industry, including significant experience by two Amici in litigating successful civil cases against industry actors-address several ways in which such litigation sheds light on the "plainly legitimate sweep" of the Delaware Statute.

-First, as litigation across the country has shown, PLCAA does not preempt all civil liability claims against gun industry defendants, and it would not preempt all claims arising under Section 58-35.
-Contra NSSF Br. at 3-12.
-In fact, PLCAA expressly contemplates state legislative regulation of the gun industry, and plaintiffs throughout the country have successfully invoked PLCAA's "predicate exception" based on gun industry defendants' alleged violations of statutes that share features of Section 58-35.
+First, as litigation across the country has shown, PLCAA does not preempt all civil liability claims against gun industry defendants, and it would not preempt all claims arising under Section 3930.
+Contra NSSF Br. at 3-10.
+In fact, PLCAA expressly contemplates state legislative regulation of the gun industry, and plaintiffs throughout the country have successfully invoked PLCAA's "predicate exception" based on gun industry defendants' alleged violations of statutes that share features of Section 3930.
 See infra at Part I(B).
-Second, despite NSSF's alarm about the statute's purported extraterritorial reach (NSSF Br. at 12-15), courts have regularly demonstrated their capacity to consider civil claims against out-of-state gun industry defendants while also protecting the due process rights of those defendants.
+Second, despite NSSF's alarm about the statute's purported extraterritorial reach (NSSF Br. at 10-13), courts have regularly demonstrated their capacity to consider civil claims against out-of-state gun industry defendants while also protecting the due process rights of those defendants.

-Finally, Amici briefly address NSSF's unsubstantiated and hyperbolic assertion that Defendant's future enforcement of Section 58-35 will bankrupt its members.
-NSSF Br. at 25-26.
+Finally, Amici briefly address NSSF's unsubstantiated and hyperbolic assertion that future enforcement of Section 3930 will bankrupt its members.
+NSSF Br. at 20.
 As demonstrated herein, gun industry actors have long faced civil litigation arising from gun violence caused, at least in part, by their wrongful actions.
 Such litigation has not resulted in financial ruin for the industry.
 To the contrary, NSSF recently boasted that the gun industry is stable and financially sound.
-NSSF offers no meaningful evidence to suggest that future litigation pursuant to Section 58-35 will cripple the industry.
+NSSF offers no meaningful evidence to suggest that future litigation pursuant to Section 3930 will cripple the industry.